Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 Note: if your computer does not have multi-GPU nor TPU these tests are skipped.

-For convenience, you can use also your own CircleCI building which will be triggered with each commit.
+For convenience, you can also use your own CircleCI building which will be triggered with each commit.
-This is useful if you do not test against all required dependencies version.
+This is useful if you do not test against all required dependencies versions.
 To do so, login to [CircleCI](https://app.circleci.com/) and enable your forked project in the dashboard.
 It will just work after that.

 ### Pull Request

 We welcome any useful contribution!
-For convinece here's a recommended workflow:
+For your convenience here's a recommended workflow:

 0. Think about what you want to do - fix a bug, repair docs, etc.
 1. Start your work locally (usually until you need our CI testing)
     - create a branch and prepare your changes
     - hint: do not work with your master directly, it may become complicated when you need to rebase
     - hint: give your PR a good name! it will be useful later when you may work on multiple tasks/PRs
-2. Create a "Draft PR" which is clearly marked which lets us know you don't need feedback yet.
+2. Create a "Draft PR" which is clearly marked, to let us know you don't need feedback yet.
-3. When you feel like you are ready for integrating your work, turn your PR to "Ready for review".
+3. When you feel ready for integrating your work, mark your PR "Ready for review".
 4. Use tags in PR name for following cases:
     - **[blocked by #<number>]** if you work is depending on others changes
     - **[wip]** when you start to re-edit your work, mark it so no one will accidentally merge it in meantime